BCDevOps/openshift-wiki/docs/ArgoCD/README.md

 Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes (the foundation of OpenShift).
 It is efficient, well supported, and well documented.

+This document describes how to use Argo CD with your OpenShift project.

 It is available to any team on the B.C. government's OpenShift platform and can help teams:
 * Implement a GitOps-style deployment service
 * Reduce the maintenance overhead of their pipelines